Lease Hunting Opportunities for Oklahoma Landowners

-A liability waiver or hold harmless clause and a statement of the lessee’s responsibility for property damages.
+9. A liability waiver or hold harmless clause and a statement of the lessee’s responsibility for property damages

 A liability waiver provides critical protection to the lessor and should be executed by every person entering the property under the lease.
 The liability waiver is a critical element of the lessor’s risk management for a hunting lease.
-Under the Oklahoma Limitation of Liability for Farming and Ranching Land Act (2 Okla.
-Stat. §§ 16-71.1 through 16-74), farmers or ranchers can receive enhanced protection against liabilities arising from allowing others to make recreational use of their property.
-Specifically, 2 Okla.
-Stat. §16-71.6 provides as follows: “No person who has executed a written release of liability or a waiver to sue may maintain an action against, or recover damages from, a land owner in contravention of the release or waiver for any personal injury or injury to property.
+Under the Oklahoma Limitation of Liability for Farming and Ranching Land Act (2 OKLA.
+STAT. §§ 16-71.1 through 16-74), farmers or ranchers can receive enhanced protection against liabilities arising from allowing others to make recreational use of their property.
+Specifically, 2 OKLA.
+STAT.§16-71.6 provides as follows: “No person who has executed a written release of liability or a waiver to sue may maintain an action against, or recover damages from, a land owner in contravention of the release or waiver for any personal injury or injury to property.
 The terms of the executed release or waiver shall be binding upon the person signing the document.”
-As a result, a carefully crafted liability waiver is an indispensible part of any hunting lease, and should be drafted by an attorney.
+As a result, a carefully crafted liability waiver is an indispensable part of any hunting lease, and should be drafted by an attorney.

 Children as guests of the lessee pose special concerns, since children are given greater protection under the state’s personal injury laws.
 As a result, if children are allowed on the property, the lease should require them to be accompanied by a parent or guardian at all times.
 The lease should also require a separate indemnity agreement signed by the parent agreeing to hold the landowner harmless for any injuries sustained by the child (since children will not be able to execute a waiver, and it is unclear whether a parent may execute one on their behalf).